lawrencecandilas/jockeycall/README.md

 `jockeycall` relies on the `mp3info` command to get the duration of MP3 files.
 This is included in the `bin` directory.
 If this is missing `jockeycall` will not work.

+# Built-In `ezstream` integration

+`jockeycall` was initially exclusively designed to be called by `ezstream`, and is ready to do that as long as you have `ezstream` locally installed or built.  `jockeycall` must be told where `ezstream` lives on your system in the global jockeycall.conf file.

+Other things you'll need:

-`jockeycall` is currently designed to be called by `ezstream` so that's a requirement.
-You may also want `madplay` and `sox` if you want to process the audio `ezstream` is sending to icecast, for example to be a specific bitrate or to add audio compression.
-Example XML configuration files are provided.  `ezstream` is designed to send audio to a working icecast server, so that is a requirement as well.
+* `ezstream` is designed to send audio to a working icecast server, so you need that running as a requirement as well.
 The XML configuration file you give to `ezstream` will specify the Icecast "mountpoint".

+* You really want the stream `ezstream` sends to your icecast server to be a constant bitrate, otherwise listener connections may drop on bitrate changes.  `lame` and `madplay` will need to be installed for this purpose.

+* `sox` can be used to apply effects to the audio such as compression and equalization.

+Example XML configuration files are provided.

+## Under The Hood - `ezstream`'s "`program`" Intake Method

+To play well with `ezstream`, `jockeycall` heavily relies on `ezstream`'s "`program`" method of intake.

+Some acrobatics with environment variables and symlinks are needed because `ezstream` doesn't allow specifying of arbitrary command line parameters.